denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 physical structure, and, at other times, to indicate immaterial categories in the ideal realm.
 A critical treatment of a more contemporary conversation on "surface" and "depth" of meaning reveals form as a mediating concept between thought and matter.
-A case study in extreme surface reading, in the bowls of a photocopier, opens the way to the distinction between print (where matter, form, and content lie flat) and screen (where the three layers come apart, providing only the illusion of flattened textuality).
+A case study in extreme surface reading, in the bowels of a photocopier, opens the way to the distinction between print (where matter, form, and content lie flat) and screen (where the three layers come apart, providing only the illusion of flattened textuality).